sachealthit/SBCUSD/README.md

 ## *Workbook Protection*

-1. Simply open the file and you will be prompted to enter a password.
+1. Simply open the file and you will be prompted to enter the password.

 ### *Questions & Concerns*